 The most common mistake causing delta compression to yield minimal size reduction is when artificial differences are injected into the package file.
 One example is when timestamps are changed each time the package is built.
 The tools provided by Octopus Deploy are designed to yield high size reductions based on the actual content of your packaged files.

 Turning Delta Compression Off

-To turn this feature off, set the value of Octopus.Acquire.DeltaCompressionEnabled to False:
+To turn this feature off, create a project variable named Octopus.Acquire.DeltaCompressionEnabled with a value of False:

 Delta calculations can be CPU intensive

 You should consider disabling delta compression if package transfer bandwidth is not a limiting factor (all the machines are in the same network segment), or if the CPU on the Octopus Server is pegged at 100% during your deployments.